September Fishing in Alaska

 Bringing home Salmon

 The trip includes all fish processing, fileted, frozen, and vacuum sealed, placed in an airline-approved fish box.
-Most hotels in Anchorage have a freezer where you can keep your fish frozen if you are staying for a few extra days.
+The Ted Stevens Airport in Anchorage has a freezer where you can keep your fish frozen if you are staying for a few extra days.

 Getting Here

-Your Alaska adventure starts when all guests meet to take a chartered plane from Anchorage to King Salmon around 4 pm.
+Your Alaska adventure starts when flying from Anchorage to King Salmon.
 Once in King Salmon, one of our trusted staff will drive you to the beautiful Lodge at 58 North.
-You will depart King Salmon in the evening on the charter around 5:30 pm.
-Plan your flight home after 9 pm out of Anchorage, Alaska.